-Hibbs Homes High-Performance Homes Are Built Above Code & Exceed Energy Efficient Standards
+Our High-Performance Homes Are Built Above Code & Exceed Energy Efficient Standards by 40-60%

 What is the Home Energy Rating System (HERS)?

-- Quality and construction of exterior walls - both above and below grade
+- Exterior walls - both above and below grade

 - Floors over unconditioned spaces such as garages or cellars